On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

 \subsubsection{Exclusive Choice Branches}

-In this example, we focus on exclusive choices (XOR), where some XOR-splits do not have exact matching XOR-joins.
-We use a model with the same structure as the one in \cref{sec:and_overlap}; however, all parallel splits and joins have been replaced with XOR-splits and XOR-joins, respectively, and \activity{E} has been split into an XOR choice between \activity{E1} and \activity{E2}.
+In this example, we focus on exclusive choices (XORs), where some XOR-splits do not have exact matching XOR-joins.
+We use a model with the same structure as the one in \cref{sec:and_overlap}, however, with all parallel splits and joins have been replaced with XOR-splits and XOR-joins, respectively, and \activity{E} has been split into an XOR choice between \activity{E1} and \activity{E2}.
 This leads to behavior where, for example, choosing \activity{B1} after \activity{A} requires executing \activity{D2}, while choosing \activity{C1} instead of \activity{B1} provides an alternative to \activity{D2} through the choice between \activity{D1} and \activity{C2}.
-The DFA of the corresponding discovered constraints is shown in \cref{fig:and_overlap_aut}, and it matches the behavior of the Petri net precisely, while also providing a more compact representation of that behavior.
+Meanwhile, the split of \activity{E} into \activity{E1} and \activity{E2} is somewhat orthogonal.
+Instead of demonstrating overlapping behaviors, it demonstrates that consecutive XOR choices (i.e., XOR-join directly followed by a different XOR-split) can also be accurately detected.
+The DFA of the corresponding discovered constraints is shown in \cref{fig:and_overlap_aut}, and it matches the behavior of the Petri net, while also providing a more compact representation of that behavior.